julianeon/julianeon/repo_guide.md

 To see a recent example of a React template I customized for a landing page, see [React-Landing-Page-Learn React](https://github.com/julianeon/React-Landing-Page-Learn-React).

-This is the live (demo) version of that repo:
+This is the live (demo) version of that repo, which I'm hosting on AWS:

 http://react-landing-page-learn-react.s3-website-us-east-1.amazonaws.com/